GNewc/cs-pizzame/README.md

 (Note: you will need to modify the API to use your device's geo location instead of a hardcoded zip code ref:

-Android Technology to be used

-*   RecyclerView
-*   Should be developed in MVVM style and include automated unit tests

-Additional technology may be used as the developer sees fit, however be prepared to discuss each items inclusion.